equinor/septic-config-generator/docs/Howto_SCG.md

 MYAPP_20230601_1415.cnc[51]: ERROR adding Item: SomeTag
 ```

-## Howto
+## Howto/tutorial

-It is easiest to explain how to use the tool by example.
-In the file-set you will find a directory called
+It may be easier to understand how to use the tool by example.
+In the file-set in this repository, you will find a
-`basic example` .
+directory called `basic example`.
 This directory contains the following directories and files:

 - templates: A directory containing the templates that make up a SEPTIC config file.
 - example.yaml: Defines how the template files should be combined to create example_final.conf